Adon Olam: Text

-The text of Adon Olam used in Ashkenazic liturgy contains 5 stanzas in 10 lines, as follows:
+The text of Adon Olam used in Ashkenazic liturgy contains five stanzas in 10 lines, as follows:

 There are varying texts in the Sephardic version containing added lines (two after line 6, one after line 8, and two after line 10).
-In some traditions the hymn comprises 6 stanzas, but the fourth stanza (which can be seen as an amplification of the third) is omitted by the Ashkenazim.
-In others it has 15 lines; in yet others it has 16 lines.
-It is strictly metrical, written in lines of eight syllables; more precisely, each line is composed of two segments of one yated and 2 tenu'ot, which indeed makes 8 syllables.
+In some traditions, the hymn comprises six stanzas, but the fourth stanza (which can be seen as an amplification of the third) is omitted by Ashkenazi liturgists.
+In others, it has 15 lines; in yet others, it has 16 lines.
+It has 10 lines in the Koren Sefard siddur (page 14) and 12 lines in the De Sola Pool Spanish & Portuguese Book of Prayer (page 232).
+It has 15 lines in the Koren Mizrahi siddur (page 6), the Orot Sephardic Daily Siddur (page 12), and the Orot Sephardic Shabbat Siddur (page 244).
+Morris Silverman considers the Ashkenazic version, which is the shortest, as the probable original version.
+It is strictly metrical, written in lines of eight syllables; more precisely, each line is composed of two segments of one yated and two tenu'ot, which indeed makes eight syllables.

 Practice

-Adon Olam is one of the most familiar hymns in the whole range of the Jewish liturgy and is almost always sung at the end of the Additional Service (Musaf) for Shabbat (Sabbath) and Yom Tov (Festival).
-In the Roman Machzor it is placed at the end of Sabbath service and sung together with Yigdal.
+Adon Olam is one of the most familiar hymns in the whole of the Jewish liturgy and is sung in many communities at the end of the Mussaf for Shabbat and Jewish holidays.
+In the Roman Machzor, it is placed at the end of Shabbat services and sung together with Yigdal.

 According to Seligman Baer, the hymn seems to have been intended to be recited before going to sleep, as it closes with the words: "Into His hand I commit my spirit when I fall asleep, and I shall awake."
 There is a tradition of reciting it each night at bedtime, and also on the deathbed.
 It may be, however, that the beauty and grandeur of the hymn recommended its use in the liturgy, and that it was chanted indiscriminately at the beginning or the close of the service.